SekerDAO/Usul/README.md

 This module defines membership and specific permissions over actions on the Gnosis safe that bypass the token weighted proposal module.
 It may be desirable for DAOs to leave specific permission for quick actions that do not need to be brought before the entire communities vote.

 This module uses a registery of byte code to enable all possible roles that a DAO can think of in the future.

+## Admin Burning

+Admin burning is the mechanism by which this OS allows for a gradual move from centralized, to federated, to decentralized.

 ## Deploy